Qerdandi/Quiz-of-what-you-want/README.md

 # Example:
 1) I create the theme: "anime.txt" which contains my answer on each line:
-- steins; gate
+- steins;gate
 - code geass

 2) I create a folder in the directory where my game is located that I call "Anime" (for example) which contains questions (images):
-- steins; gate.png
+- steins;gate.png
 - code geass.jpg

 3) I open the "txtFileAndPath.txt" file and complete one line per theme (in my case, I only have one theme):
-- anime.txt; Anime/
+- anime.txt;Anime/

 And now, just open the game in .jar to enjoy the quiz we just created ...